There is no greater agony than bearing an untold story inside you.”

 ― Maya Angelou

 I am: Follower of Jesus trying to embrace his radical teachings; Mother and Grandmother; Alcoholic/Addict in long-term recovery; Retired NonProfit Manager and Trainer; Writer; Blogger, Want-to-be Actor; Love reading, theater, and music.
-I worked for the local Crisis Line/Information and Referral Line and Human Services SafetyNet for over 15 years before retiring.
-I am a now full time college student at Clemson after transferring from College of Charleston.
+I worked for the local Crisis Line/Information and Referral Line and Human Services SafetyNet for over 17 years before retiring.
+I graduated from Clemson University in December 2019 with a degree in English with minors in Creative Writing and Theater (after transferring from College of Charleston).

 As a child, I learned that keeping secrets was the “norm.”
 We used the term “don’t ask-don’t tell” long before the military put the policy in place.
 I knew I had a voice, I just wasn’t allowed to use it.
 Over the years, I forgot it was there.